-The Retirement Board holds regular monthly meetings on the third Thursday of each month at 8:30 a.m., except July, the Board does not meet in July.
-Please visit www.sjretirement.com, or contact ORS to verify the dates, times and location of the Board meetings.
+The Retirement Board holds regular monthly meetings on the third Thursday of each month except for July.
+Visit www.sjretirement.com, or contact ORS, to verify the dates, times and location of the Board meetings.
 There is a section of the Board agenda for Public Comments.
 You may attend the Board meeting and address the Board during this time.